So1ene/SCSS-tips/Breakpoint Mixins.md

 -   **laptop-all:** &nbsp; 1020px +
 <br />

-### Make sure to check every 'common device views' to be sure they all look good
+### While building your site, make sure to check every 'common device views' to be sure they all look good

 <br />